 Overall, the golden rule of your data management plan should be: The less manual work involved, the better.

 You can use technology to integrate different databases and automate workflows so data can travel through the different stages with as little manual manipulation as possible.

-If you are working with cloud-based software, Integration Platforms as a Service (iPaaS) are a good option.
-PieSync, for instance, can sync contact data between apps, and after a five-minute setup, you can easily identify all the locations where a user's data lives, so if a contact asks to be deleted from your records, you can easily comply with their request and delete their data from all the sources.
+If you are working with cloud-based software, Integration Platforms as a Service (iPaaS) and in-app integrations are good options.
+Operations Hub, for instance, can sync contact data between HubSpot and other apps.
+You can easily identify all the locations where a user's data lives, so if a contact asks to be deleted from your records, you can easily comply with their request and delete their data from all the sources.

 Create a Data Backup and Data Disaster Recovery Systems

 Even with the highest standards in cybersecurity, the best technology available, and trained employees, you must back up your data from either local or cloud databases.

 Backing up implies copying data and storing them in a safe location where they can easily be recovered in case of a data breach, software failure, natural disaster, etc. As with any other process related to data management, it must maintain your company's security level.